redhat-developer/odo/docs/proposals/event-notification.md

 In short, the proposal is:
 - New flag for push command, `odo push -o json`: Outputs JSON events that correspond to what devfile actions/commands are being executed by push.
-- New odo command `odo component status -o json`: Pings the application URLs, and checks the container/pod status every X seconds (and/or a watch, for Kubernetes case).
+- New odo command `odo component status -o json`: Sends an HTTP/S request to the application URL, and checks the container/pod status every X seconds (and/or a watch, for Kubernetes case).
 The result of both is output as JSON to be used by external tools to determine if the application is running.
 - A standardized markup format for communicating detailed build status, something like: `#devfile-status# {"buildStatus":"Compiling application"}`, to be optionally included in devfile scripts that wish to provide detailed build status to consuming tools.

 ## Terminology